-Bicycle lanes are for use by cyclists.
+Bicycle lanes are for use by bike riders.
 You can stop or park in a marked bicycle lane unless there are signs or road markings prohibiting you from doing so.You must give way to bicycles when moving into a bicycle lane.

 Bicycle path only signThis sign lets you know the path is for bicycles only.

-Shared path signThis sign means pedestrians and cyclists must share the path.
+Shared path signThis sign means pedestrians and bike riders must share the path.

-Separated path signsThese signs show the path is split—one side is for cyclists and one side is for pedestrians.
+Separated path signsThese signs show the path is split—one side is for bike riders and one side is for pedestrians.
 You must stay on the pedestrian side if you are a pedestrian.
-You must stay on the bicycle side if you are a cyclist.
+You must stay on the bicycle side if you are a bike rider.